atovpeko/docs/CONTRIBUTING.md

 ### Documentation structure

 Each major doc section has a dedicated directory with `.md` files inside, representing its child pages.
 This includes an `index.md` that serves as a landing page of that doc section.
-To edit a page for content, modify the corresponding `.md` file.
+To edit a page, modify the corresponding `.md` file.

 #### `page-index`

 The navigation hierarchy of a doc section is governed by `page-index/page-index.js` within the corresponding directory.
 To change the structure, for example, add or delete pages in a section, modify the corresponding `page-index.js`.

-Every `page-index.js` includes the following fields:
+Every entry in a `page-index.js` includes the following fields:

 |Key|Type|Required| Description|
 |-|-|-|-|